bdolan55/CI_PP1_DND/README.md

 #### First-time User
 1. As a first time user, I want to find out information about DND Group.
-2. As a first time user, I want to be able find out information on Company Personnel.
+2. As a first time user, I want to be find out information on Company Personnel.
-3. As a first time user, I want to see past project completed , Project size and Images of works.
+3. As a first time user, I want to see past project completed, Project size and Images of works.
 4. As a first time user, I want to be able to easily navigate throughout the site and find what information i need easily.

 #### Returning User
-5. As a returning user, I want to see where DND Office is located
+5. As a returning user, I want to see where DND Office is located.
-6. As a returning user, I want to see what types of work DND can provide me a client
+6. As a returning user, I want to see what types of work DND can provide me a client.
-7. As a returning user, I want to see links to the Organisations social sites
+7. As a returning user, I want to see links to the Organisations social sites.
 8. As a returning user, I want to know how to get in touch with DND Group and Contact details.

 #### Site Owner
-9. As the site owner, Provide details of what services DND Group provides as to the Office fitout Industry.
+9. As the site owner, Provide details of what services DND Group provides to the Office fitout Industry.
-10. As the site owner, Provide information on Company Organisational Structure and Employee Profiles
+10. As the site owner, Provide information on Company Organisational Structure and Employee Profiles.
 11. As the site owner, Provide company Case Studies - Information on Projects completed and Image.
 12. As the site owner, Provide contact details and How to get in touch for further information.
 13. As the site owner, Provide company office location and Map.